The question was on the screen:

 Something – Part = Part ? – Part = Part ? – 35 = 37

 Knowing these patterns will help children to able to analyse problem types in order to decide on the calculation needed.
 An additive reasoning bar model with one unknown generates both an addition statement and a subtraction statement.
 Showing children empty box problems pictorially, they can talk through the calculations that can be read from the bar model, using the word ‘something’ to represent the unknown.
-The next step is to show children abstract empty box problems and get them to map it onto a blank bar model.
+The next step is to show children abstract empty box problems and get them to map them onto a blank bar model.
 They should be drawing on their knowledge that the whole is equal to the sum of the parts and that when you subtract, you always start with the whole.
 Eventually, the hope is that the language alone should suffice to work out how to solve empty box problems, with children no longer needing the bars.

-Which brings us back to that year 6 child.
+This brings us back to that year 6 child.
 Of course, children will develop misconceptions as they make sense of what is shown and explained to them.
 By expecting them to think and talk about additive reasoning in the ways described above, it should go some way to building sound conceptual understanding.